Dog and Animal Attacks

 Q: How long do I have to file a dog bite claim in California?

 California has a two-year statute of limitations for most claims involving non-fatal dog bites.
-However, to make sure the evidence you need to pursue your claim gets preserved, it is important that you speak with an attorney as soon as possible.
+However, to make sure the evidence you need to pursue your claim gets preserved, it is important that you speak with a Santa Rosa dog bite attorney as soon as possible.

 Q: What if I don't want to sue my neighbor?

 This is a common question among dog attack victims.
 Many attacks involve animals owned by the victim’s friend or neighbor, and these victims are often concerned that filing a lawsuit will mean ruining their friend’s or neighbor’s life.
 However, most animal attack cases are resolved through insurance.
 Standard homeowner’s policies cover dog bite claims, and many dog owners have insurance specifically to cover unprovoked attacks.

 Contact Santa Rosa Dog Bite Lawyer to Put Experience on Your Side

 To learn more about your rights after an animal attack and the options you have available, contact the Santa Rosa dog bite attorney of Henderson Law.
 Your initial consultation is free, and we do not charge any legal fees unless we help you win just compensation.